Cultural Wellness

 About Me

 I am a wife, mother, grandmother, sister, sister-in-law, auntie, and friend.
 I use she/her pronouns.
 I am of Indigenous and Mexican ancestry and from the traditional territory of S’olh (So-off) Temexw (Tey mook).
-I am able- bodied and semi-retired.
-I live a comfortable life with a middle-class socioeconomic status.
+I am able- bodied, heterosexual, semi-retired, and have a middle-class socioeconomic status.
 I am educated and a professional and work in the mental health and wellness field.

 I actively work at recognizing the privileges I have and try to practice cultural awareness, cultural competency, and cultural humility in both my personal and professional life.
-I am committed to promoting Equity, Diversity, and Inclusivity (EDI) and culturally safe services.
+I am committed to promoting Equity, Diversity, Inclusivity and Belonging (EDIB), as well as Cultural Humility, to cultivate culturally safe service delivery and a healthy work culture.

 Mission Statement